AdobeDocs/commerce-operations.en/help/release/beta.md

   - **Layer 1 search** - Search for "motor" on "product_attribute_1".
   - **Layer 2 search** - Search for "part number 123" on "product_attribute_2".
 In this example, "part number 123" is searched for within the results for "motor".

 - **startsWith search indexation** - Ability to search using `startsWith` indexation.
-This new capability allows you to:
+This new capability allows:

-  - Let shoppers search for products where the attribute value starts with a particular string.
+  - Shoppers to search for products where the attribute value starts with a particular string.
-  - Configure an ends with search so shoppers can search for products where the attribute value ends with a particular string.
+  - Merchants to configure an ends with search so shoppers can search for products where the attribute value ends with a particular string.
 To enable an ends with search, the product attribute needs to be ingested in reverse and the API call should also be a reversed string.

 These new conditions enhance the search query filtering mechanism to refine search results.
 These new conditions do not affect the main search query.